Driver: Mark Hansen

 Home town: Lake Tapps, Washington

 Other info: Stephen is the patriarch and senior racer in the Sprite-Midget paddock, beginning his race career in 1966, at age 15.
 He has raced autocross, gymkhana, grasskhana, and road course, in SCCA, Conference, CASC, and with SOVREN.
 His history of race cars includes Bugeye Sprites, MG Midgets, an MG TD, a VW Beetle, a hand-control Honda Civic, a Morris pickup, and even a Morris Minor Saloon!
-2024 is Stephen’s 53rd race season, and he is supported by his wife, Lori, his son, Devon, and his daughter-in-law, Tessa.
+2026 is Stephen’s 55th race season, and he is supported by his wife, Lori, his son, Devon, his daughter-in-law, Tessa, and his grandson, RJ.

-Other info: 2024 is Loren’s third year auto racing.
-His car was raced by his father in law, Sam Hamilton, throughout the Midwest from the late 70s to the mid-80s.
-For the 33 years from 1985 to 2018 it was stored in Ann Arbor, Michigan.
-Prior to that it was completed as a race car and driven by Jason Len in California in the 1970s.
+Other Info: 2026 is Loren’s fifth year auto racing.
+His car was raced by his father in law, Sam Hamilton, throughout the Midwest from 1980-1985.
+For 33 years, from 1985 to 2018, it was stored in Ann Arbor, Michigan.
+The race conversion of the car was started by Marc Schulman in the early 1970s.
+Jason Len bought the car from his friend Marc, completed the race conversion in 1976, and raced in California through 1979.

 Sam Hamilton racing the car to a second place finish at Lime Rock in 1981.